peteral/kapa/README.md

     * Not delivering committed feature on time leads to unsatisfied customers and even to penalties
     * Not creating a product feature lowers competitiveness and may even lead to loosing projects
     * Delivering  product feature ahead of schedule might be rewarding and therefore lead to negative costs of delay
-* High team utilization
+* High sprint utilization
     * Teams should be fully utilized

 ## Work unit

 For simplicity we will start with person-days as work unit.

-The team velocities will be defined in person-days / day.
+The sprint velocities will be defined in person-days / day.

 ## Domain model